Hope and Glory (film): Cast

 John Boorman provides the voice of the film's narrator.
-Boorman's daughter, Katrine Boorman, appears as Charity (one of Grace's sisters), while his son, Charley Boorman, appears as the downed Luftwaffe pilot.
+Boorman's daughter, Katrine Boorman, appears as Charity (one of Grace's sisters), while his son, Charley Boorman, appears as a downed Luftwaffe pilot.

 Production

 Filming locations

-According to TCM-host Dave Karger's afterword to an April 2021 broadcast of the film, Boorman re-created the street on which he lived.
-The million-dollar, 40-acre set was the largest constructed in England since World War II.
-The main film set was built on the disused runway at the former Wisley Airfield in Surrey, and the scenes by the river were shot near Shepperton Lock.
+According to TCM host Dave Karger's afterword to an April 2021 broadcast of the film, Boorman re-created the street on which he lived.
+The million-dollar 40-acre set was the largest constructed in England since World War II.
+The main film set was built on an unused runway at the former Wisley Airfield in Surrey, and the scenes by the river were shot near Shepperton Lock.
 Filming also took place in Hightown Road, Ringwood, Hampshire, and at Bray Studios in Berkshire.

 Archival footage

 The "newsreel" footage that Bill sees at the local cinema in the film contains scenes from the 1969 film Battle of Britain.

 Critical response

 Hope and Glory received very positive reviews at the time of its release, and was named one of the best films of 1987 by over 50 critics.
 Only Broadcast News appeared on more top 10 lists in 1987.

 On review aggregator website Rotten Tomatoes, the film holds a 96% "Fresh" score based on 26 reviews, with an average rating of 8.3/10.
 On Metacritic, it has a weighted average score of 86 out of 100 based on 15 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The film was favourably reviewed by critic Pauline Kael in her film reviews collection Hooked:

 It's hard to believe that a great comedy could be made of the Blitz but John Boorman has done it.
 In his new, autobiographical film, he has had the inspiration to desentimentalize wartime Britain and show us the Second World War the way he saw it as an eight-year-old.
 The war frees the Rohans from the dismal monotony of their pinched white-collar lives.
 He doesn't deny the war its terrors.
 Yet he gives everything a comic flip.
-That's the joy of the film: the war has its horrors, but it also destroys much of what the genteel poor like Grace Rohan (Sarah Miles), have barely been able to acknowledge they wanted destroyed.
+That's the joy of the film: the war has its horrors, but it also destroys much of what the genteel poor like Grace Rohan (Sarah Miles) have barely been able to acknowledge they wanted destroyed.
 It's like a plainspoken, English variant of the Taviani brothers' The Night of the Shooting Stars.

 Critic Emanuel Levy's review was also positive, writing: "Director John Boorman offers a warmly nostalgic view of his childhood in a London suburb during WWII."